when vocation meets motivation

 As they make their discoveries, the children also become familiar with the use of a multimedia tablet.

 2010: the sensory picture-book of the musée du quai branly…

 …in tactile and Braille versions, is a “bas-relief” extracted from the Picture-book of the collections, published by the musée du quai Branly and made possible through the support of the Orange Foundation.
 It aims to help people to discover the vast wealth of the objects in the Ethnographic Collections.
 The Sensory picture-book of the musée du quai Branly is designed for people with visual impairments, but also for all those who accompany them – parents, relatives, teachers or carers.
 It brings together a selection of 16 works adapted for boards embossed in bas-relief.

 The project is conducted with the help of a company specialised in the production of tactile media, and in consultation with the Fédération des Aveugles (Federation of the Blind) of France.

 The Sensory picture-book of the musée du quai Branly has 52 pages and measures 18 x 24 cm.
-On sale for around €30, it was first presented in December 2010, during the museum’s Accessibility Week.
+On sale for around €30, it was first presented in December 2010, during the Museum’s Accessibility Week.
 Available for order from late 2010, it appeared in bookshops in early 2011.
-In addition to the legends being transcribed in Braille, an audio description CD is included which puts the works in context.
+In addition to the descriptions being transcribed in Braille, an audio description CD is included which puts the works into context.